SAP/abap-cleaner/README.md

 The ABAP cleaner plug-in (as any other plug-in) can only be installed from extensible versions of ABAP Development Tools (ADT), in which menu 'Help / Install New Software...' is available.

+Since ABAP cleaner does not perform additional backend calls, cleanup is restricted to what can be done within the current code document, without retrieving additional DDIC information, signatures, includes etc.

 At any given time, known and unresolved issues are shown as "Open" issues with label "bug" in the [Issues](../../issues) section.